PHD Geographic Information Science

 Degree Awarded: PHD Geographic Information Science

-The PhD program in geographic information science fosters training of next generation scientists and engineers who will excel at theoretical, computational, analytical and technical knowledge in transdisciplinary geospatial sciences.
+The PhD STEM program in geographic information science fosters training of next generation scientists and engineers who will excel at theoretical, computational, analytical and technical knowledge in transdisciplinary geospatial sciences.

 Students in this doctoral program have the opportunity to conduct research at the Spatial Analysis Research Center alongside world-renowned faculty specializing in remote sensing and earth observation, GIS, geoinformatics, spatial statistics and spatial-temporal analysis.
 Researchers are investigating a variety of issues, from bikes and bears to voting habits and health crises --- all in an attempt to better understand the "where" and "why" of this complex and changing world.